Cora Venus Lunny: Music career

 In 2001, she was a laureate of the Sarasate Violin International Competition in Pamplona, Spain, to which she would return again in 2007 as a member of the international jury.

 In 2002, Lunny was a guest musician on Sinéad O'Connor's album of traditional Irish songs, Sean-Nós Nua, her first excursion into the non-classical world.
 This inspired her to improvise more and experiment with other genres of music.
 A few months in Vienna among the classical establishment became an unintentional sabbatical, and confirmed that despite her love for classical music, she needed to broaden her musical horizons.
-A jam with Nigel Kennedy in Dingle in 2002 (filmed for a Philip King documentary) resulted in an invitation to Berlin with his band, to play some Polish folk music and some Jimi Hendrix tunes.
+A jam with Nigel Kennedy in Dingle in 2002 (filmed for a Philip King documentary)Cora Venus Lunny, dublinphilharmonic.com resulted in an invitation to Berlin with his band, to play some Polish folk music and some Jimi Hendrix tunes.
 Subsequently, she accompanied Kennedy on a tour of Taiwan, Japan and New Zealand as second soloist, playing Vivaldi Double Concertos and some pieces by Bartok.

 Lunny's musical travels took her as far as Iceland and the Faeroe Islands and, in 2004, she made her first foray into film score composition for Sangrail, an unfinished short.
 In 2005, she made her debut as a violist in a performance of Mozart's Sinfonia Concertante with Vladimir Spivakov and the Ulster Orchestra at the Waterfront Hall, Belfast.
 Also in 2005, she joined Clodagh Simonds' Fovea Hex.

 Lunny has featured as a guest performer on other artists' albums (see Selected discography section).
 In 2011, Lunny released her first album, 1943, followed by Terminus (Conscientiae) in 2014.